(Pocket-lint) - Amazon-owned Ring offers a versatile system that lets you easily add a connected doorbell or security light to your home.

 As with other Ring products you need to take out a Ring Protect subscription to get the most out of your device.

 Ring Video Doorbell 3

-A new version of the popular Ring Video Doorbell 2, the 3 is battery-powered and offers Full HD video, but it can connect to your Wi-Fi network over 2.4GHz or 5GHz Wi-Fi for a more reliable connection.
+Replacing the popular Ring Video Doorbell 2, the 3 is battery-powered and offers Full HD video, but it can connect to your Wi-Fi network over 2.4GHz or 5GHz Wi-Fi for a more reliable connection.